Join ConsumerLoginDonate

 • Noise

-Our performance test is based on the clean air delivery rate (CADR) industry standard test for air purifiers.
+Our air purifiers performance test is based on the clean air delivery rate (CADR) industry standard test for air purifiers.

-We test models on their highest fan setting to see how quickly and effectively they remove particles of dust, smoke and volatile organic compounds (VOCs) from the air.
-VOCs are emitted as gases from solids or liquids, including paints, cleaning products, pesticides, building materials, glues, marker pens and even photocopiers.
+We test air purifiers on their highest fan setting to see how quickly and effectively they remove particles of dust, smoke and volatile organic compounds (VOCs) from the air.
+VOCs are emitted as gases from solids or liquids, including paints, cleaning products, pesticides, building materials, glues, marker pens and photocopiers.

-We test dust removal using fine particles of titanium dioxide.
+We use fine particles of titanium dioxide to test dust removal.
 We burn wood chips to test smoke removal, and we use acetone to test VOC removal.

 Noise

-Noise isn’t part of the overall score, but we record and publish the noise levels on the highest fan setting, so you can get an idea of which models are quietest.
+We record the noise levels in decibels (dBA) produced on the highest fan setting, so you can compare which air purifiers are quietest.

 Was this page helpful?